Louis Heren: Washington

 In 1961, he became chief Washington correspondent (later American editor) of The Times.
 He developed a profound understanding of and sympathy for the United States over a decade of intense political and social upheaval.
 By-lined in The Times from 1965, he became an influential and popular commentator on American affairs in Britain.
 He was the first to alert the world that President John F. Kennedy had sent US combat troops to Vietnam.
 He accompanied Rev Martin Luther King Jr. on several of his Freedom Rides.
 His friendship with President Lyndon Johnson gave him a unique insight into the developing tragedy of US involvement in Vietnam.
 He was close to Johnson, sometimes staying up late, drinking whisky in the Oval Office, and he was a guest at the president's Texas ranch.
 Exceptionally, in 1968, he flew back to Washington from California where he had been covering the presidential primary.
 That night Patricia was awoken by Heren shouting and thrashing about, in the throes of a nightmare.
 Shaken awake, he described his vivid dream in which he fought back a hostile mob with his portable typewriter, desperately trying to protect presidential candidate Robert F. Kennedy.
 She switched on the radio and together they heard the news of Kennedy's assassination.
 In the same year, Heren was awarded one of the first John F. Kennedy Memorial Award for his book The New American Commonwealth, which likened the US Administration to a medieval court, with the president surrounded by a coterie of unelected, powerful advisors.

 Heren remained in Washington, D.C. until 1971.
 It was his last overseas foreign posting before he was promoted to deputy editor and foreign editor under William Rees-Mogg at The Times.

 London

 Despite the difficulties of running a newspaper in the 1970s, he nurtured many notable talents, including Robert Fisk, Peter Hennessy and Paul Vallely.
-With his independent, earthy and instinctual style, he was't always happy within the confines of the editorial offices.
+With his independent, earthy and instinctual style, he was not always happy within the confines of the editorial offices.
 In 1979, he oversaw the joint interviews, in The Times boardroom, with Sir Anthony Blunt after he was unmasked as the Fifth Man in the Cambridge Soviet spy ring.
 Heren drew fierce criticism from some newspapers after it became known he had asked for kippers to be brought in from a nearby smokehouse for Blunt's lunch.
 When Rupert Murdoch acquired the paper, Heren was the staff choice as Rees-Mogg's successor, but was passed over in favour of Harold Evans.
 He retired in 1981 after 48 years with The Times.
 "I loved my paper as a soldier loves his regiment," he declared.